spiral/docs/database/declaration.md

 }
 ```

+> Spiral has planned to have additional module which provides ability to generate migration files based on a changed state of database, it will provide developer ability to alter and tweak migration files before executing them.

 ## Table related operations
 You can also apply some operations on table level, such commands does not require schema saving and executed immidiatelly: